Deonorla/Deonorla/README.md

 ## 🙋‍♂️ About Me

-- 🔭 Love coding React, am currently working on software and blockchain development.
+- 🔭 I Love coding, am currently working on Gamebloc which is a software on the blockchain.

-- 🌱 I’m currently learning **Fluttter**
+- 🌱 I am also currently learning **Fluttter**

 - 👯 I’m looking to collaborate on **OpenSource Projects**